KaanTolunayKilic/bulk-image-web-optimization/README.md

 * `width`       An required inter to specify the images width
 * `quality`     An optional integer to specify the image quality

+Saves images similiar to the directory structure from source.